nunores/Java-Compiler/README.md

 We accomplished this generation by having done our own visitor, which works simillarly to a PreOrder visitor.
 With this tool, we traverse the previously generated tree and let each function handle the node associated with it (like the semantic analysis).
 This way, a large string is consecutively created and being written to by those functions, which results in the OLLIR code.

-Jasmin is being succesfully generated from the OLLIR code, with only the increment optimization done.
+Jasmin is being succesfully generated from the OLLIR code, with only the increment optimization done (iinc).
 We tried to make use of all necessary functions already implemented in the libraries given, to clean our code and to make it readable.
 We utilized a loop through all the methods, generating the code depending on the instruction type.

 **TASK DISTRIBUTION:**